-Fuel your body with these chocolate energy balls that are packed full of protein, anti-inflammatory fats, and healthy carbs!
+These diabetic protein balls are packed full of protein, anti-inflammatory fats, and healthy carbs!
 These no-bake chocolate energy balls are vegan, healthy, refined sugar-free, and easy to make.
 It is such a simple recipe full of natural ingredients and requires no baking.

 The healthy chocolate energy balls with dates are so yummy!
 They are ultra chewy, soft, naturally sweet, and satisfy the chocolate craving.
-The combination of healthy carbs, protein, and fats provides long-lasting energy, making them the ultimate healthy snack.
+The combination of healthy carbs, protein, and unsaturated anti-inflammatory fats provides long-lasting energy, making them the ultimate diabetic snack.

 Disclaimer: This site contains affiliate links; as an amazon associate, I earn from qualifying purchases.

 How to make chocolate energy balls with dates

-To make these no-bake energy balls, you will need a high-speed blender.
+To make these no-bake energy balls for diabetics, you will need a high-speed blender.
 Alternatively, you can use a high-quality food processor.

 The optimum 9200 blender and Vitamix blender are top of the range blenders for grinding nuts, seeds, and dates to make these raw energy balls.